dfinity/portal/docs/tutorials/hackathon-prep-guide/1-what-is-icp.md

 # 1: What is the Internet Computer?

-## Vision of the Internet Computer Protocol
+## Vision of the Internet Computer

-The Internet Computer Protocol is a transparent and secure blockchain network that enables developers to create and deploy fully decentralized applications.
+The Internet Computer is a transparent and secure blockchain network that enables developers to create and deploy fully decentralized applications.
 Decentralized applications are created through deploying smart contracts, which are known as canisters on ICP.
 Each canister is hosted on an independent blockchain network running on nodes called a subnet.

 The Internet Computer's vision is to create a blockchain so powerful, it plays the role of Cloud 3.0.
 ICP extends the public internet with serverless cloud functionality.